rehanshaikh1207/Python-For-Devops/README.md

 # Python-For-Devops 🚀
 Welcome to the **PYTHON-FOR-DEVOPS** repository!
 This project will be helpfull for you if you are starting your Devops journey and wants to learn the fundaments of python
+## 🤝 Contributing
+to commit and add your cool projects follow this steps:

+1. Fork this repository.
+2. Create a new branch: `git checkout -b my-new-feature`.
+3. Make your changes and commit them.
+4. Push your branch: `git push origin my-new-feature`.
+5. Submit a pull request!
 ## 📂 Project Structure

 The repository is divided into four main folders, each with a specific focus: